sahilsnghai/Walmart-Refine/README.md

 It follows all of Walmart’s rules—no banned words, keeps bullet points short (≤85 chars), and makes sure the keywords are spot on.
 Plus, any violations are logged in the output CSV so you can easily fix them.
 Super simple and saves time!

-Sure!
-Here's how you can write the README section with code structure:

----

 ### Project Overview

 This project is built using **FastAPI** for its lightweight and fast performance, with **LangChain** for interacting with GPT, and **OpenAI** as the primary model.